gabrieltemtsen/stackup-faucet/README.md

 ## Introduction

 Welcome to the Stackup Faucet, a decentralized application (dApp) designed to help Stackup community members request Sepolia testnet tokens.
 This platform enables users to request tokens every 24 hours and allows users to fund the faucet to help others.
-The leaderboard ranks users by their contributions, showcasing the most generous contributors.
+The leaderboard ranks users by their contributions, showcasing the most generous contributors and they get rewarded stack points on discord.

 ## Features